What is Paid Advertising Readiness?

 Dedicated landing pages convert 2-5x better than homepages.
 A business sending 1,000 paid clicks to a homepage might convert 20 (2%).
 The same clicks to a dedicated landing page with message match could convert 80-100 (8-10%).
 This single fix can 4-5x your ROAS without spending more.

-Tracking necessity for optimisation
+Tracking necessity for optimization

 Common Mistakes